-That existing Erasmus+ learning, teaching, or training agreements can be used for funding is expected by the use of the Erasmus+ budget.
+The course starts in the summer semester in 2022 in online form using the Microsoft Teams platform (Team: Places of Hope).
+Existing Erasmus+ learning, teaching, or training agreements can be used for funding.
 Teachers can use the Erasmus agreements to teach/tutor the topic at the partner university or online.
+Future plans: